Susanne85/e-commerce/README.md

 1. Clone the repository
 2. Change into the directory that the application was cloned into and Run npm i to install node modules.
+3. On the commange line enter node seeds/index.js to put default values into each of the models.
-3. On the commange line enter npm start which will invoke the application.
+4. On the commange line enter npm start which will start the server and allow client requests to be made.

 **Application Display**